Most small businesses need to use petty cash; this is money that is withdrawn from the bank account and used to buy small sundry items.

 If the voucher is for an advance, ensure that the correct details are recorded when the change and receipt are returned.

 In larger businesses a form may be used.
 The information required on the form will depend on the procedures of the company for withdrawing money and the authority which needs to be obtained.

 You will need to put procedures in place and ensure that staff are made aware of them.

-Designed to assist in managing your business's petty cash, this free template works with Microsoft Excel 2003 or Microsoft Excel 2007, is easy to use and will save time on your reconciliation.FREE Petty Cash Excel Template
+It is designed to assist in managing your business's petty cash log; this free template is easy to use and will save time on your reconciliation.FREE Petty Cash Excel Template

-Keeping Petty Cash in an office is a tempting target unless it is kept secure.
+Security is important as keeping it in an office is a tempting target unless it is kept secure.
 Make sure that it is kept under lock and key at all times with limited access.
 It is usually a good idea to make one person responsible for looking after it.

 A locking box is usually a good idea, but if you are keeping a lot of money on business premises, overnight it is probably well worth investing in a secure safe and installing it securely.

 Return from petty cash to Business Accounting Basics page.